mesosphere-backup/dcos-vagrant/README.md

 1. Configure the DCOS Machine Types

-    Copy one of the example VagrantConfig files:
+    Copy the example VagrantConfig file:

     ```bash
     cd <repo>
     cp VagrantConfig.yaml.example VagrantConfig.yaml
     ```

-    Update `VagrantConfig.yaml` to match your requirements (e.g. cpus, memory).
-Some frameworks (e.g. cassandra) may require more nodes/resources than others.
-This file just defines the machines available - you don't have to launch all these at once, so the example file is a good start.
+    See [Configure](#configure) for more details on customizing your cluster.

 1. (Optional) Download the VM Base Image